GENETICS

 Genetic Testing

-The 30-35% of patients without a known gene at this time will have a gene defect in genes yet to be determined
+The 15-20% of patients without a known gene at this time will have a gene defect in genes yet to be determined.

 In the DBAR, some families report having more than one affected individual.
-With the discovery of the DBA genes, most of these families have been confirmed to have autosomal dominant inheritance (meaning gene transmission from a parent to a child).
-The GATA1 mutation is inherited as X-linked recessive, meaning that mothers without any known symptoms transmit the affected gene to their sons who are then affected with DBA.
-The DBAR investigators and their collaborators are looking for possible families with autosomal recessive inheritance, where each parent transmits one gene (carriers) and the patient needs 2 affected genes to have the disease.
+With the discovery of the RP genes, these families have been confirmed to have autosomal dominant inheritance (meaning gene transmission from a parent to a child).
+The GATA1 and the TSR2 gene mutations are inherited as X-linked recessive, meaning that mothers without any known signs or symptoms of DBAS transmit the affected gene to their sons who are then affected with DBAS.
+One DBAS gene, HEATR3, has an autosomal recessive inheritance, where each parent transmits one gene (carriers) and the patient needs 2 affected genes to have the disease.

-Within affected families there is also great variability in the manifestations of DBA that is the degree of anemia, birth defects, treatment response, etc. For example, the parent may have mild anemia while the child is steroid or transfusion dependent, or the parent may be steroid responsive while the child does not respond to steroid and is transfusion dependent.
+Within affected families, there is great variability in the manifestations of DBAS, namely the degree of anemia, the presence of birth defects, treatment response, etc. For example, the parent may have mild anemia while the child is steroid or transfusion dependent, or the parent may be steroid responsive while the child does not respond to steroid and is transfusion dependent.
 Many different combinations within a family have been noted in the DBAR.
 In addition some affected members may have birth defects while others do not.